the-jcksn/Tool_for_corv_1D/README.md

 Applies the rules you specified

-Get a list of the phrases you want to apply the rules to into a text file Download this tool and put it in the same directory as the list Run the rool with 'python reddit.py' in terminal, or just double click it in windows (you must have python3 installed) This tool will do the following for every phrase in your list
+Get a list of the phrases you want to apply the rules to into a text file

+Download this tool and put it in the same directory as the list

+Run the rool with 'python reddit.py' in terminal, or just double click it in windows (you must have python3 installed)

+This tool will do the following for every phrase in your list:

 >Double every instance of the letter 'b'